-We use an individual family focused approach to support all the family using therapeutic play, which can include games, role-play, craft activities and story telling with children and young people.
+We use an individual family focused approach to support all the family which can include therapeutic play for example, games, role-play, craft activities and story telling with children and young people.
 Our work with adults involves enabling communication within the family through discussion and listening.
 This includes supporting parents to have often difficult conversations with children and young people.

-We work closely with all professionals including the Community Children’s Nurses, the palliative care respite team PATCH, Play Specialist & Youth Worker, the Children’s MacMillan Nurse and other children’s agencies and organisations.
+We work closely with all professionals including the Community Children’s Nurses, the palliative care team, the Children’s MacMillan Nurse and other children’s agencies and organisations.

 Visits are arranged in the family home, schools or any other convenient location, Monday – Friday, 9am – 5pm, a specialist family practitioner is ‘on call’ during these hours to discuss new referrals and sign posting.

-We accept referrals from any professionals who know of families who meet our service criteria.
+We accept referrals from any professionals who know a family who meet our service criteria.
 Please contact the service prior to referral.
 The referral form (PDF, 15KB) must be completed by the professional referring into the service and families must have given consent prior to referrals being sent.
 Referrals can be posted or emailed.

 Families meeting our criteria can also refer themselves and are able to do this by telephone.

 Therapeutic, psychosocial and emotional support for families who live in Lincolnshire who experience any of the following:

 - Parents who have experienced the death of a child or young person (under 19 years of age), known to service, or with other siblings.

 - Children and young people who have experienced the death of a parent or guardian (who they live with), or sibling.

 - Families with a child or young person who has an oncology diagnosis.